mapbox/mapbox-cli-py/README.md

 Commands:
   append          Move data from one dataset or file to another, appending to
                   the destination
-  read            Print the contents of a dataset to stdout create-tileset  Generate a tileset from a dataset list            List datasets or features in a dataset put             Move data from one dataset or file to another, overwriting
+  create-tileset  Generate a tileset from a dataset list            List datasets or features in a dataset copy            Move data from one dataset or file to another, overwriting
                   the destination
 ```